matrix-org/matrix.org/content/blog/2023/07/2023-07-04-deportalling-libera-chat.md

 Likewise, the folks at Libera are keen to stress that this is not necessarily a permanent change, and that in future, they would be open to reconsidering the move should the support burden of the bridge reduce.

+So that’s it, we’ll be working with the community over the coming month to help with the transition.